 ChartIQ requires no external libraries and is fully compatible with React, Angular, and Vue.

 To get a copy of the library, see the Getting the SDK tutorial.

-If you're completely new to the library, check out our Quick Start guide to learn how to implement a basic chart, integrate the chart with a data feed, and customization of the chart user interface.
+If you're completely new to the library, check out our Quick Start guide to learn how to implement a basic chart, integrate the chart with a data feed, and build a simple chart user interface.

-If you feel comfortable jumping right in, the library offers three options to suit your development requirements:
+If you feel comfortable jumping right in, ChartIQ supports three development strategies:

-GitHub projects — Get a head start developing in Angular, React, iOS, or Android with one of our public repos
+GitHub projects — Get a head start developing in Angular, React, Vue, iOS, or Android with one of our public repos

 Take a look at our extensive library of tutorials.
-There's no need to read them all -- simply pick what's relevant to your use case.
+Read what's relevant to your use case.
+Learn as you go.